EQT

 Employee Wellness

-We also contribute $750 annually to each employee’s Health Savings Account, with additional opportunities for company contributions upon the completion of specified wellness initiatives within the Vitality Wellness app.
-In 2023, employees were not required to complete any steps to receive the $750 company-provided Health Savings Account contribution, which made it easier for our employees to access this benefit.
+EQT also contributes $750 to each employee’s Health Savings Account annually upon the completion of specified wellness initiatives, with opportunities for expanded company contributions upon the completion of specified wellness initiatives within the Vitality Wellness app.

-We believe that support of our employees’ mental wellbeing is as important as supporting their physical health.
-Complementing Vitality Wellness is our Employee Assistance Program, which offers additional wellness and lifestyle services.
-Our Employee Assistance Program includes confidential short-term counseling and treatment programs and referrals to providers with expertise in family and relationship counseling, elder care, money management, and legal counseling.
-We pay in-full for up to five in-person counselor visits.
+Beyond physical wellbeing, we also support our employees’ mental wellbeing.
+A complement to Vitality Wellness, our Employee Assistance Program offers additional wellness and lifestyle services including confidential short-term counseling and treatment programs as well as referrals to providers with expertise in family and relationship counseling, elder care, money management, and legal counseling.
+EQT covers the financial cost of five in-person counselor visits.
 Any employee, including part-time employees and those who waive our medical coverage, and anyone who lives in an employee’s household, can take advantage of the Employee Assistance Program and its additional resources.

 Employee Engagement

-Most of our employees worked remotely in 2023 but continued to remain connected through more than 400 virtual and in-person events such as culture booster events, holiday parties, and Town Hall meetings, where our employee base could engage in direct dialogue with management.
+More than half of our employees worked remotely in 2024 but continued to remain connected through over 400 virtual and in-person events, including culture booster events, holiday parties, and Town Hall meetings, where our employee base could engage in direct dialogue with management.
 We also hosted our annual Evolution Day event with our entire employee base to celebrate the evolution of our company and to serve as a reminder of our corporate mission and purpose.
 During Evolution Day, our employees participated in volunteer events in the communities where they live and work, with social events following the volunteer activities.
 We also hosted virtual volunteer opportunities for employees who could not join in person.
-Our Chief Executive Officer traveled to the volunteer events, picnics, and sites to meet with employees — including participation in a team baseball game.
+For Evolution Day, our Chief Executive Officer traveled to the volunteer events, picnics, and sites to meet with employees.

 Employee Development